andrewdwallo/filament-companies/README.md

 #### You may also use collections of different companies and group them together, or you may use ranges of values, and more.

 ### Note
-* Documentation specific to Filament will come as more modifications are made.
+* Documentation is on the way.
+I am currently making a DOCS website.
 * This package is supposed to be a Filament Context and is planning to be used as one in Filament V3
 * The default view after install is not supposed to be the "Admin" Context, this would be the view that a "company user" would see
-* There are methods to support an "Admin" Context if wanted
+* There are methods to support an "Admin" Context if wanted.

 ### Contributing
 * Fork this repository to your GitHub account.